 The 2017 YMCA Youth Pinecrest Conference was an initiative facilitated by members of the Greater Toronto Area (GTA) Teen Council and involved the participation of youth leaders from various YMCA facilities in the GTA.
 The event took place from May 12th-14th, 2017 as an interactive conference with sessions, workshops and speakers to help participants broaden their view on this year’s theme of Gender Perception: Stepping Out of Societal Constraints.

-The second set of speakers were the Templeton Philharmonic duo.
 The Templeton Philharmonic are an award-winning, multidisciplinary comedy duo from Toronto comprised of Gwynne Phillips and Briana Templeton.
 Together, they write and perform sketches that are known for their surreal flavour and biting social commentary.

 Karen BK Chan is a sex and emotional literacy educator in Toronto with 18+ years of clinical and training experience.
 She is dedicated to education that is plainly spoken, emotionally honest and grounded in justice.
 Known for her accessible style and easy sense of humour, she speaks internationally to students, parents, and professionals.
 She also integrates curriculum content into stories and theory into practice.